What are the best ways to take different vitamins?

 What are the Best Ways to Take Different Vitamins

-The majority need to be taken daily because your body doesn't store them and water dissolves them.
-Thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folic acid (B9), and cobalamin (B12) are among the Bs and C vitamins.
+The majority need to be taken daily because your body doesn't store them, and water dissolves them.
+Thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folic acid (B9), and cobalamin (B12) are among the B vitamins and C vitamins.
 Take these with or without food, but ideally after a meal so that the B12 is better absorbed.
 If you take vitamin C as well, wait two hours between doses.
 Your body may not use vitamin B12 if you take vitamin C.

-When to Use Vitamins That Are Fat-Soluble
+When to Use Fat-Soluble Vitamins

 If You Consume Supplements With Iron

 Iron is best absorbed when you are not hungry.
 It's best to take it with water or citrus juice.
 Vitamin C and iron work well together.
 If it makes you nauseous, wait to consume it until after a meal.
-However, avoid combining it with calcium or high-calcium diets as they can disrupt the iron balance.
-You won't really comprehend either.
+However, avoid combining it with calcium or high-calcium diets, as they can disrupt the iron balance.
+You won't comprehend either.
 Unless directed differently by a physician, males and postmenopausal women should avoid taking supplements containing this mineral.
 Most MVMs have more than you'll require.

 If You Utilize Supplemental Minerals